scionproto/scion/doc/dev/design/anonymous-ISDs.rst

 .. figure:: fig/private_isd/3-2-ISD-2-P-CORE.png
    :align: center

-   Figure 3: The diagram shows an P-ISD that has ASes in multiple ISDs, with one multiple P-COREs spread over different ISDs.
+   Figure 3: The diagram shows an P-ISD that has ASes in multiple ISDs, with multiple P-COREs spread over different ISDs.